behreajj/CamZup/README.md

 - `YupJ2`'s `point` supports `strokeCap(SQUARE)` at the expense of performance.
 - [textureMode](https://processing.org/reference/textureMode_.html) `IMAGE` is not supported; `NORMAL` is the default.
 This is because many redundant operations on UV coordinates interfered with [textureWrap](https://processing.org/reference/textureWrap_.html) `REPEAT`.
 In making this conversion, support for high density pixel displays may be lost; I cannot test this at the moment, so please report issues with `image`.
 - [textMode](https://processing.org/reference/textMode_.html) `SHAPE` is not supported.
 However you can retrieve glyph outlines from a [PFont](https://processing.org/reference/PFont.html) with the `CurveEntity2` class from the `core` package.
 (The `PFont` needs to be loaded with [createFont](https://processing.org/reference/createFont_.html)).
-- The [PShape](https://processing.org/reference/PShape.html) interface has many problems (among them: attempting to represent both 2D and 3D shapes, a `rotateZ` bug as of version 3.5.x, difficulty accessing vertices and UV coordinates).
+- The [PShape](https://processing.org/reference/PShape.html) interface has problems stemming from both its implementation and its design (among them: attempting to represent both 2D and 3D shapes, a `rotateZ` bug as of version 3.5.x, difficulty accessing vertices and UV coordinates).
 This library uses `Curve` and `Mesh` objects instead.
 - Stroke weight is influenced by scale; for that reason, curves and meshes that use materials may require stroke weights smaller than custom.
 Rendering an anti-aliased stroke with appropriate cap and join is [more difficult](https://mattdesl.svbtle.com/drawing-lines-is-hard) than most appreciate.
 It is at issue not only for this library, not only for Processing, but for renderers generally.
 Even when a stroke weight works in one renderer, it may not work with another (e.g., when a shape is saved as an SVG string).

 Many core Processing functions are marked `final`, meaning they cannot be extended and modified by classes in this library; similarly, many fields are marked `private` meaning they cannot be accessed and mutated.
 This is the one of the reasons for the differences noted above.